-Output Indicator Means of Verification Frequency Responsibility Awareness of the REDD+ brand/image in Sudan is raised that people can easily identify % of target audience recognize REDD+ Sudan logo and slogan Awareness survey report.
+Awareness of the REDD+ brand/image in Sudan is raised that people can easily identify % of target audience recognize REDD+ Sudan logo and slogan Awareness survey report.
 Direct observation.
 No. and type of promotional materials produced and distributed.
 Documentaries.
 Forum minutes.
 Competition's winners' products (article, photo and poster).
-Quarterly Communications Officer, REDD+ Focal Points Stakeholders are well informed of Sudan's REDD+ process and progress and are supporting and actively participating in the Program % increase in number of stakeholders involved in REDD+ implementation Total no. of stakeholders participating in the National REDD+ Steering Committee, Technical Advisory Committee and Technical Working Groups.
+Quarterly Communications Officer, REDD+ Focal Points Stakeholders are well informed of Sudan's REDD+ process and progress and are supporting and actively participating in the Programme % increase in number of stakeholders involved in REDD+ implementation Total no. of stakeholders participating in the National REDD+ Steering Committee, Technical Advisory Committee and Technical Working Groups.
 No. & type of institutions and organizations involved in REDD+.
 Events minutes.
 Check of website.
 No. and type of publications and reports produced and distributed.
-Bi- monthly REDD+ Secretariat Understanding, consultation, participation and consent of indigenous people and forest- dependent communities enhanced % of target local communities aware of REDD+ and related issues. % of target local communities involved in REDD+ consultation and implementation activities.
-Fieldobservation.Random survey.No.ofcommunitymembersreached.No.ofcommunitymembersparticipatingin Quarterly REDD+ Focal Points, CSOs (NGOS, CBOs)
+Bi- monthly REDD+ Secretariat Understanding, consultation, participation and consent of indigenous people and forest-dependent communities % of target local communities aware of REDD+ and related issues. % of target local communities involved in REDD+ consultation and implementation activities.
+Field observation.
+Random survey.
+No. of community members reached.
+No. of community Quarterly REDD+ Focal Points, CSOs (NGOS, CBOs)

-Output Indicator Means of Frequency Responsibility Verification REDD+ consultation and implementation activities.
+enhanced members participating in REDD+ consultation and implementation activities.
 No. of CBOs involved in REDD+ activities.
 Field reports.
 Events minutes.
-Private sector is well informed of REDD+ and is supporting and actively participating in REDD+ Program. % of target private sector is aware of REDD+. % of private sector actors supporting REDD+ activities.
+Private sector is well informed of REDD+ and is supporting and actively participating in REDD+ Programme. % of target private sector is aware of REDD+. % of private sector actors supporting REDD+ activities.
 No. of private sector actors reached.
 Reports of events Event evaluation forms.
 No. of private sector actors supporting REDD+ activities.
 Quarterly REDD+ Secretariat, Communications Officer, REDD+ Focal Points Donors and development partners informed of Sudan's progress on REDD+ Readiness and actively supporting the country throughout the REDD+ process.
 Flow of funding.
 No. of development partners' organization supporting REDD+. % increase in funds from donors.
 Financial reports.
 Progress reports.
 Events minutes/ reports Quarterly REDD+ Secretariat